tootsf/tootsf.github.io/assets/pages/Community Bridge/Libraries/Ids/ids.md

 ## Overview

-The Ids provides functionality for FiveM resources.
+The Ids library provides unique identifier generation and management for creating UUIDs, sequential IDs, and other identifier systems for data integrity and uniqueness.

 ## CreateUniqueId (Shared)